JakeKalstad/puerto-rico-legislation/readme.md

 ## generate html for each measure

-convert json files into static html files for es/en
+convert json files into static html and md files for es/en

 ## gotchas